WesleyHBNunes/simplex/README.md

 # Simplex
-A Simplex code in Python just fo fun! :D
+A Simplex code in Python just for fun! :D